php-ru/symfony-docs-ru/security.rst

 2c) Encoding Passwords
 ----------------------

-Not all apps have "users" that need passwords. *If* your users have passwords, you can control how those passwords are encoded in ``security.yaml``.
+Not all applications have "users" that need passwords. *If* your users have passwords, you can control how those passwords are encoded in ``security.yaml``.
 The ``make:user`` command will pre-configure this for you: